viodotcom/vio-fe-assignment/README.md

-# Vio.com Front-end Engineer Assignment
+# Vio.com Frontend Engineer Assignment

 Thanks for applying for the Frontend Engineer position at Vio.com!